Breast Enlargement (Augmentation Mammoplasty)

 A: Breast augmentation surgery should have little or no impact on the ability to breast feed.

-We can discuss breast implants in greater detail during your consultation at our Scottsdale or Glendale office.
+We can discuss breast implants in greater detail during your consultation at our Scottsdale office.

 Breast Lift (Mastopexy)